inphobia/inphobia.github.io/content/_index.md

   * actual pages are collapsed in menu to reduce clutter
   * can be used as reference when you know what you need
   * building block for flowcharts
-  * catagory names chosen for fun, not clarity
+  * category names chosen for fun, not clarity
-* nomenclatur
+* nomenclature
   * prolly need to add a sas jargon dictionary...

 ## this all started with me wanting to rip a few cds